sateesh2020/web-server-kit/docs/Configuration.md

 export default {
   mobile: {
     itemsNumber: 10,
-    type: 'relay' // Use 'standard' or 'relay' for the mobile app }
+    type: "relay", // Use 'standard' or 'relay' for the mobile app },
 };
 ```

 ## Server Side Rendering

-Apollo Universal Starter Kit supports Server Side Rendering (SSR), and this features is enabled by default for both
+Web Server Kit supports Server Side Rendering (SSR), and this features is enabled by default for both
 Express server application and React client app.

 **NOTE**: SSR is disabled by default for the **Angular application** in `packages/client-angular` because the current